 Gestational diabetes is a type of diabetes where increased blood glucose is present during pregnancy.
 Usually there are no symptoms, or the symptoms are mild and not life threatening to the pregnant woman.
 Often diabetes treatment is unnecessary after delivery because blood glucose levels usually return to normal after delivery.

 The risk of developing diabetes is increased later in life.
 All types of diabetes are harmful to your health, but in many cases symptoms of diabetes can be managed.
-For more diabetes information, contact the DeKalb Medical Center for Outpatient Diabetes Education at 404.501.1790.
+For more diabetes information, contact the DeKalb Medical Nutrition and Diabetes Education Center at 404.501.1790.

 Diabetes increases your risk for many serious health problems, such as numbness in the feet, skin infections, high blood pressure and kidney disease as well as glaucoma and other eye problems.
 With the correct treatment and recommended lifestyle changes, many persons with diabetes are able to prevent or delay the onset of complications.